Russian submarine Kursk: Rescue attempts

 Russian president Vladimir Putin, though immediately informed of the tragedy, was assured by the Navy that the situation was under control and the crew's rescue was imminent.
 He waited for five days before ending his holiday at a presidential resort in Sochi on the Black Sea.
-Only four months into his presidency, he was highly criticized by the media and public alike for choosing to remain at the resort.
-Hitherto highly popular, his approval rating dropped dramatically.
+Only four months into his presidency, he was highly criticised by the media and public alike for choosing to remain at the resort.
+Previously highly popular, his approval rating dropped dramatically.
 The president's response appeared callous and the government's actions looked incompetent.
 A year later he said, "I probably should have returned to Moscow, but nothing would have changed.
 I had the same level of communication both in Sochi and in Moscow, but from a PR point of view I could have demonstrated some special eagerness to return."